d3/d3-transition/README.md

 # d3-transition

 A transition is a [selection](https://github.com/d3/d3-selection)-like interface for animating changes to the DOM.
 Instead of applying changes instantaneously, transitions smoothly interpolate the DOM from its current state to the desired target state over a given duration.

-To start a transition, select elements, call [*selection*.transition](#selection_transition), and then apply the desired changes.
+To apply a transition, select elements, call [*selection*.transition](#selection_transition), and then make the desired changes.
 For example:

 ```js
 d3.select("body")